 Naturopathy is an overarching approach in complementary medicine.
 A nutritional therapist, osteopath, homeopath, or herbalist will chose to train and work with clients/patients using naturopathic principles and treatments.
 Medically trained professionals, such as doctors and dentists, may also chose specialise in naturopathic practise.

 As a naturopath, you'll need to:

-- carry out initial 60-90 minute consultations to gain a detailed account of the person's condition, medical history, diet and lifestyle, and any conventional treatments that they may be taking
+- carry out initial consultations to gain a detailed account of the person's condition, medical history, diet and lifestyle, and any treatments they take

-- carry out more specific assessments using techniques such as iridology, or tongue and nail diagnosis to get a better picture of the complete state of health of the client
+- use techniques such as iridology, or tongue and nail diagnosis to get a better picture of the complete state of health of the client

 - if needed, carry out pathology testing such as hair, stool, or blood analysis